fgerzer/apsis/documentation/tutorials/installation.rst

 Installing Apsis
 ****************

 This guide provides instructions for how to get apsis running on your system.
-The guide is manily targetted at Ubuntu/Debian and Mac OS users, however as a user of another linux based OS you should easily to be able to follow this guide with the methods used in your distro.
+The guide is mainly targeted at Ubuntu/Debian and Mac OS users, However as a user of another linux based OS you should easily to be able to follow this guide with the methods used in your distro.

 Prerequisites